linyuxuanlin/Wiki_MkDocs/docs/zh/Basics_of_Mixed_Signal_Test.md

----
-id: Basics_of_Mixed_Signal_Test
-title: Basics of Mixed Signal Test
+# Basics of Mixed Signal Test
----

 Mixed signal contains both analog and digital signals.
 Devices processing mixed signal typically include ADCs, DACs, analog switches and multiplexers, sample-and-hold amplifiers, and so on.